orangejuice/blog/data/activity/book-唐翰林学士传论-2005/record.en.md

 ---
-title: The Chronicle of a Tang Dynasty Scholar
+title: The Chronicles of the Hanlin Scholars
-slug: the-chronicle-of-a-tang-dynasty-scholar
 category: book
 status: todo
 rating: 0